Pulkit-2github/Real-Estate-Advance-Data-Science-Application-Project/README.md

 Model Selection & Productionalization
 Building the Analytics Module
 Building the Recommender System
-Deploying the Application on AWS
+Deploying the Application on Render

 ## Data Gathering
 The project commenced with the collection of real estate data, which was self-scraped from the 99acres website.
 Similar datasets from other property listing websites were also explored, ensuring a diverse and representative dataset.